What is hantavirus?

 How long does hantavirus remain infectious in the environment?

-The length of time hantaviruses can remain infectious in the environment is variable and depends on environmental conditions, such as temperature and humidity, whether the virus is indoors or outdoors or exposed to the sun, and even on the mouse's diet (which would affect the chemistry of its urine).
+The length of time hantaviruses can remain infectious in the environment is variable and depends on environmental conditions, such as temperature and humidity and whether the virus is indoors or outdoors or exposed to the sun.
 The bottom line is that you can't tell how old a dropping is, so all rodent droppings should be handled as if they are infectious.
 Areas with ongoing rodent infestation are particularly risky and the recommendations for prevention should be followed.

 - To learn more about hantavirus in King County, see Public Health-Seattle & King County Hantavirus Pulmonary Syndrome webpage.